-Pursuant to the Clean Water Act (the "Act") Section 402(a)(2) [40 CFR 122.44(k)(3)], best management practices (BMPs) are being proposed in the draft permit.
+Pursuant to the Clean Water Act (the "Act") Section 402(a)(2) [40 CFR 122.44(k)(3)], best management practices (BMPs) are contained as a part of this permit.
 These practices are reasonably necessary either to achieve effluent limitations or to carry out the Act's goals of eliminating the discharge of pollutants as much as practicable and to maintain water quality.